mitmedialab/unhangout/docs/setup.md

 ## Configure unhangout

 Now that the infrastructure is ready, you need to set a few configuration values.
-There is a detailed set of instructions on what you should configure at `[ansible/README.md](https://github.com/mitmedialab/unhangout/blob/master/ansible/README.md)`, but in short:

 Make a copy of the template file

 ```
 $ cp ansible/vars/example.yml ansible/vars/secrets.yml